← All help articles

 Click New event.
 Fill in the name, the date, the venue or space, and pick a Client and an Organizer if you have crew already added.
 Save.
 The new event appears at the top of the list and you can open it to start building the run sheet.

 If you don't have any crew added yet, that's fine.
-You can leave Client and Organizer blank and come back to fill them in once you've added contacts in the Crew section.
+You can leave Client and Organizer blank and come back to fill them in once you've added contacts in the Contacts section.